 Delving into White Label Manufacturing

-White label production is often the cheapest, fastest, and easiest form of production.
+White label manufacturing is often the cheapest, fastest, and easiest form of production.
 With all necessary machinery already set up for production, and no customizations needed, production time is much shorter than in private label production or contract manufacturing, usually ranging from 2 to 8 weeks.
 However, customization options are limited and largely depend on the manufacturer.
 White label manufacturing is an ideal choice for brands looking to start with low quantities, test a new market, or launch a product quickly.

 The Ever-evolving Cosmetics Industry